TEAMMATES/teammates/docs/e2e-testing.md

 * If you want to use a Firefox version other than your computer's default, specify the custom path in `test.firefox.path` value in `test.properties`.

-* If you are planning to test against a production server, specify the Firefox profile to be used in `test.firefox.profile.name` value in `test.properties`.
-  * This is used to bypass login by using previous login data.
-  * You can enter `about:profiles` into Firefox address bar to identify the profile being used.

 * If the test suite or any test leaves the browser open (e.g. due to failure), you will have a dangling geckodriver process.<br>
   You may want to manually kill these processes after the tests are done.
   * On Windows, use the Task Manager or `taskkill /f /im geckodriver.exe` command.